xan105/web-vanilla-query/README.md

   Select HTMLElement matching the given query selector; relative to the given scope (document if omitted).<br/>
   Add the following helpers (see below) to the returned HTMLElement.

+  NB: If the targeted element is a HTML template tag then its cloned instance is returned.

 - `$selectAll(query: string, scope?: HTMLElement = document): HTMLElement[] | undefined[]`

   Select every HTMLElement matching the given query selector; relative to the given scope (document if omitted).<br/>
   Add the following helpers (see below) to every returned HTMLElement.

+  NB: If some of the targeted elements are a HTML template tag then their cloned instance are returned.

 ### Helpers